InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/pipeline/path-params.md

 Parse parameters from the [route](https://docs.nestjs.com/controllers#route-parameters).
 For example, can parse the `name` and `age` parameters from `https://example.com/:name/:age`.

-To specify receiving multiple query parameters, use commas or semicolons as separators.
+> The parameter names are automatically synchronized here when modifying the `route` value.

-> The new parameter names will be automatically synchronized here when modifying the `route` value.
+> Although parameters are defined in the `route`, it is still possible to ignore them here, but this is not the recommended approach.